The THESAN-ZOOM project: Population III star formation continues until the end of reionization: Discussion

 In our simulations, we use an initial free electron fraction of $10^{-6}$, which is lower than the residual one of $\approx 10^{-4}$ expected after recombination \citep{Galli1998}.
 This reduced number of free electrons results in a less efficient formation of molecular hydrogen in minihaloes, potentially shifting the formation of Population III stars to larger halo masses \citep{Latif2025}.
 This is especially important at high redshift when there are no external sources present to partially ionize the gas.
 This could also explain the shift to lower birth halo masses for Pop III stars at lower redshift, as shown in \cref{fig:birth_subhalo_distribution_3}.

+As discussed in more detail in \cref{app:molecularHydrogen}, our chemical network assumes that all \(\mathrm{H}^-\) ions are converted into molecular hydrogen, thereby neglecting destruction by photodetachment and mutual neutralization.
+As shown in \cref{fig:rates_z16}, this is generally a good approximation, but may break down in dense gas near newly formed Pop~III stars.
+Nevertheless, since a Pop~III star has already formed in these cases, a more comprehensive chemical network would likely result only in a slight reduction in the overall Pop~III formation rate.

 Lyman-Werner radiation can travel through the neutral IGM due to its low opacity below 13.6eV \citep{haiman2000radiative}.
 As a consequence, shortly after the formation of the first Pop III stars, an extragalactic LW background forms \citep{incatasciato2023modelling}, which can dissociate molecular hydrogen in minihaloes, preventing them from cooling \citep{haiman1997destruction}.
 Atomic cooling haloes with $M_{\rm halo} >10^7 \msun$ are less sensitive to the LW background, as they have additional cooling channels involving atomic hydrogen, which allows them to reach higher initial densities.
 Only a powerful local source would be able to prevent them entirely from molecular hydrogen cooling \citep[e.g.][]{regan2017rapid}.
 Our simulations include local LW sources self-consistently, and most of the Pop III star formation happens in haloes with $M_{\rm halo}>10^7 \msun$.
 Nevertheless, we stress that we only inject radiation in the UV bins as a boundary condition and no LW radiation.
-Including an LW background would slightly reduce the Pop III star formation rate, though it might be shifted to a lower redshift as haloes surpass the atomic cooling limit.
+To evaluate the strength of local LW sources, we calculate in \cref{app:LWBackground} the mean and median LW intensity in the zoom-in regions as a function of redshift.
+In zoom-in regions with more massive halos, the local radiation field exceeds the expected cosmic background, suggesting that adding the latter one would, in these simulations, probably not stop Pop III star formation.
+Nevertheless, including an LW background could slightly reduce the Pop III star formation rate in simulations with only a small target halo, though it might be shifted to a lower redshift as haloes surpass the atomic cooling limit.

 Our simulations rely on numerical diffusion and assume perfect mixing of metals within resolution elements. \cite{sarmento2016following} demonstrated that incorporating a subgrid model for metal mixing based on local turbulence can enhance the Pop III star formation rate by up to a factor of 4.
 This is achieved by allowing gas cells to contain a fraction of pristine gas, even if they are already polluted on average.
 In a more recent study, \cite{sarmento2022effects} reported an even greater impact from the subgrid mixing model, up to a factor of 10.
 They attributed this to their lower resolution compared to their earlier work.
 However, their use of an AMR grid code makes it nearly impossible to directly compare our resolutions.
 Nevertheless, at least the dark matter resolution in our lowest resolution simulations is comparable to that in \cite{sarmento2016following}.
 Further investigation into the influence of a subgrid mixing model on our setup will be valuable for quantitative comparisons.